ifmeorg/ifme/.github/PULL_REQUEST_TEMPLATE.md

   Thank you for contributing to our project, it means a lot!
   Please use this pull request (PR) template and remove sections that don't apply to your submission

-  If you haven't already, create another PR add yourself to our contributors page More info here: https://github.com/ifmeorg/ifme#contributor-blurb
+  If you haven't already, create another PR to add yourself to our contributors page More info here: https://github.com/ifmeorg/ifme#contributor-blurb

   If you need any help, please message our #dev channel on Slack